antonyxsik/Spatial-Statistics/README.md

-# Spatial-Statistics-
+# Spatial-Statistics
 Most representative of my work nowadays.
-A set of projects using the fields package for spatial statistics.
+A set of projects and fun experiments using the fields package for spatial statistics.

-Primarily making predictions using Kriging, examining covariance functions, kernels, and matrices, and working Gaussian fields.
+Projects:
+* Project 1: Playing around with conditional normal distributions, and understanding covariance functions and their resulting matrices.
+* Project 2:
+* Project 3:
+* Project 4:

+Important concepts: Linear Statistics (OLS, GLS, transformations), Multivariate and Conditional Normals, Stochastic Processes, Matrix Decompositions, Circulant Embedding, Spatial prediction with Kriging, Conditional Simulation, Maximum Likelihood theory, Covariance Functions, and Kernels.